ololx/moonshine/README.md

 ## Features

-- The tupples collection that allows to create new tuples and iterates it.
+- The tupples collection that allow to create new tuples and iterates it.
-- The stopwatch utilities that allows to get elapsed time measurements.
+- The stopwatch utilities that allow to get elapsed time measurements.
+- The bit convetring utilities that allow to code/encode Java primitives to/from byte array.

 ## Maven Installing